-The article does not present empirical findings, nor present a literature review or a new theory.
-It does, however, introduce the conceptual framework dislocation of news journalism.
-In doing so, we intend to make a scholarly contribution to research into journalism studies (Carlson, Robinson, Lewis, & Berkowitz, 2018; Steensen & Ahva, 2015), and the emerging field of digital journalism studies (e.g. Eldridge & Franklin; Robinson, Lewis and Carlson, 2019).
-Digital journalism studies certainly offers research into numerous objects of inquiry, including but not limited to data journalism, automation, social media, mobile news and so forth (ANONYMIZED).
-Relating to, and building on, both abovementioned fields, there are various research publications dwelling with epistemology in one way or another (see review in Ekström and Westlund, 2019).
-Sometimes such research is thematically coordinated and assembled, such as with the journal special issue “Online and Newsworthy (Van Leuven, Kruikemeier, Lecheler, & Hermans, 2018), but sometimes research contributing to contemporary knowledge about epistemology actually presents its major contribution as something else, for example how journalists engage with social media in diverse ways.
-This article posits that there is good reason to consider much of this research all contributing to an emerging sub-field of journalism research that we choose to call “Epistemologies of Digital Journalism”.
+By introducing the conceptual framework dislocation of news journalism, we intend to make a scholarly contribution to research into journalism studies (Carlson, Robinson, Lewis, & Berkowitz, 2018; Steensen & Ahva, 2015), and more specifically to the emerging field of digital journalism studies (e.g. Eldridge & Franklin, 2017; Eldridge & Franklin, 2019; Robinson, Lewis and Carlson, 2019).
+Digital journalism studies has dwelt with many different areas of research, but have also repeatedly failed to properly build on theoretical- or conceptual frameworks already established (see review in Steensen, Larsen, Hågvar & Fonn, 2019).
+Doing so certainly is important for the field, as scholarship wrestles along continuums involving “change” and “continuity” as well as “digital” and “journalism” (Eldridge, Hess, Tandoc & Westlund, 2019).

+There are various related research publications dwelling with epistemology in one way or another (see review in Ekström and Westlund, 2019).
+There are indeed examples of thematic coordination of such research (e.g. Van Leuven, Kruikemeier, Lecheler, & Hermans, 2018), but sometimes research contributing to contemporary knowledge about epistemology actually presents its major contribution as something else than epistemology.
+This article posits that there is good reason to consider much of this research as contributing to an emerging sub-field of journalism research that we choose to call “Epistemologies of Digital Journalism”.
 We write “epistemologies” with the explicit intention to connote plurality; there are several different epistemologies for different genres and forms of journalism.
-Classic tv-broadcasting journalism has its epistemologies (c.f.
-Ekström, 2002), while live blogging is distinct from traditional news reporting (e.g. Matheson and Wahl-Jorgensen, 2019; Thorsen and Jackson, 2018), and also different from the epistemologies of participatory journalism (e.g. Anderson and Revers, 2018; Kligler-Vilenchik and Teneinbom, 2019), data journalism (e.g. Lewis and Westlund, 2015a) and its more distinct forms such as structured journalism (e.g. Graves and Anderson, 2019) as well as emerging forms of automated journalism employing automated judgment (c.f.
-Carlson, 2018b).
-Importantly, “news journalism” refers to reporting of so-called hard news, and this is different from sports-, cultural-, financial- journalism etc. All in all, this article thus attempt to contribute to emerging research into epistemologies of digital news journalism, by proposing the conceptual framework dislocation of news journalism, and discussing epistemological implications in three key areas.
-As will be discussed, dislocation of news journalism sets focus on the power dependencies news publishers have developed in relation to so-called platform companies that essentially are acting as digital intermediaries, and also the implications for the epistemologies of news production.
+Classic tv-broadcasting journalism has its epistemologies (Ekström, 2002), while live blogging is distinct from traditional news reporting (Matheson and Wahl-Jorgensen, 2019; Thorsen and Jackson, 2018), and also different from the epistemologies of participatory journalism (Anderson and Revers, 2018; Kligler-Vilenchik and Teneinbom, 2019), data journalism (Lewis and Westlund, 2015a) and its more distinct forms such as structured journalism (Graves and Anderson, 2019) as well as emerging forms of automated journalism employing automated judgment (Carlson, 2018b).
+Importantly, “news journalism” refers to reporting of so-called hard news, and this is different from sports-, cultural-, financial- journalism etc. Having said this, journalism also comes with important similarities across its genres and forms, in working towards reporting worthwhile and verified information about important events.
+All in all, this article thus attempt to contribute to emerging research into epistemologies of digital news journalism, by proposing the conceptual framework dislocation of news journalism, and discussing epistemological implications in three key areas.